(Last Update: 09/25/2024)

 In the last two decades, there has been a growing focus on understanding the different stages of sleep, including REM (rapid eye movement) and deep sleep, and their impact on the body's vital processes.

-Paradoxical sleep is another term for Rapid Eye Movement (REM) sleep, a stage of sleep characterized by rapid movements of the eyes, vivid dreaming, and a high level of brain activity that resembles wakefulness.
-The term "paradoxical" comes from the fact that, despite the brain being very active, the muscles of the body are almost completely paralyzed, which prevents the sleeper from acting out their dreams.
+Paradoxical sleep is another term for Rapid Eye Movement (REM) sleep, a stage of sleep characterized by rapid eye movements, vivid dreaming, and a high level of brain activity that resembles wakefulness.
+The term "paradoxical" comes from the fact that, despite the brain being very active, the body's muscles are almost completely paralyzed, preventing the sleeper from acting out their dreams.

 This research underscores the importance of maintaining regular sleep-wake cycles for optimal health.